Neil Griffiths (novelist)

 Neil Griffiths is a British novelist, and the founder of the Republic of Consciousness Prize for Small Presses.
 He is the winner of the Authors' Club First Novel Award, and has been shortlisted for best novel in the Costa Book Awards.

 Early life

 Neil Griffiths was born in south London, and grew up in "various places in the South East of England".

 Career

-Griffiths has worked in television, and has written for BBC Radio 4.
+Griffiths is writer, publisher and creative writing tutor.

-His first novel, Betrayal in Naples, won the Authors' Club First Novel Award, and Saving Caravaggio was shortlisted for the best novel in the Costa Book Awards (formerly the Whitbread Prize).
+His first novel, Betrayal in Naples, won the Authors' Club First Novel Award, and Saving Caravaggio was shortlisted for the best novel in the Costa Book Awards (formerly the Whitbread Prize)..
+His critically acclaimed memoir The Wrong Son was published in 2026.